-Delib's 3 quick start articles on data analysis in Citizen Space
+Delib has 3 articles related to data analysis in Citizen Space

-Have a look at our quick start guide if you need to jump into the process straight away.
+We also have a quick start guide if you need to jump into the process straight away.

 When to start?